Short House Chesil Beach

 - There is a John Lewis travel cot - please ask for that when booking.

-- Loads of decent size fluffy towels (6 in each bathroom), and beach towels, buckets and spades
+- Plenty of decent size fluffy towels (6 in each bathroom), and beach towels, buckets and spades

-- Travertine stone tiled bathrooms, big tub baths; one with an overhead shower, one with a sea view (and hand shower)
+- Travertine stone tiled bathrooms, big tub baths; one with an overhead shower, the other with a hand shower and a sea view when sitting in the bath.

 - Instant hot water from a Combi boiler; i.e. on all the time

-- Tennis rackets (of all sizes) and tennis balls, badminton rackets and balls, basketballs and footballs provided
+- Tennis rackets (of all sizes for all ages) and tennis balls, badminton rackets and balls, basketballs and footballs provided

-- The outside terrace dining table seats up to 8
+- The outside terrace dining table seats 8 and a barbecue with barbecue cooking utensils

-- There are four beach chairs, two outside reclining chairs and two loungers with mattresses,
+- There are two outside reclining chairs with cushions, two loungers with mattresses and four beach chairs.

 - Great for stargazing; the very low ambient light means the stars shine bright.